codeccoop/http-bridge/README.md

 2. Accept-Language: `<wp-current-locale>`

 With this two headers, WP can consume the backend's APIs with localization.
-The `<backend-instance-token>` is defined on the `settings/wpct-http-backend` as an input field.
+The `<backend-instance-token>` is defined on the `settings/wpct-http-bridge` as an input field.
 The `<wp-current-locale>` value is recovered from the [Wpct String Translation](https://git.coopdevs.org/codeccoop/wp/wpct-string-translation/) plugin.

-The plugin expose the hook `'wpct_hb_headers'` as a filter to modify the headers array before send the request.
+The plugin expose the hook `'wpct_http_headers'` as a filter to modify the headers array before send the request.

 On the other hand, the plugins has [JWT Authentication for WP REST API plugin](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) as a depedency.
 On top of this plugin, implements JWT authentication over the WordPress Rest API that allow Odoo to perform CRUD operations against WP.

 JWT Authentication extends the WP user system.
-This means that Odoo should know some login credentials to generate access tokens.
-On install, the plugin will create a new WP User with login `wpct_oc_user` and password `wpct_oc_user`.
+This means that the backend should know some login credentials to generate access tokens.
+On install, the plugin will create a new WP User with login `wpct_http_user` and password `wpct_http_user`.
 Pleas, remember to change this user password and email to prevent security breaches.

 ### **Wordpress REST API**